JihyunBang/jihyunbang.github.io/sample_page.md

 ...
 ```

+### 5. Convert columns to character

-### 5. The columns ride_id and rideable_type can be stacked if they are converted to character
+The columns ride_id and rideable_type can be stacked if they are converted to character.

 ```javascript
 jan2023 <- mutate(jan2023, ride_id = as.character(ride_id),rideable_type = as.character(rideable_type))
 ```
 ### 6. Combine all data frames into a single variable

+To combine data frames, we can use the function bind_rows()

 ```
 all_trips <- bind_rows(jan2023,feb2023,mar2023,apr2023,may2023,jun2023,jul2023,aug2023,spe2023,oct2023,nov2023,dec2023)
 ```

-### 7. Remove lat and long columns (Columns that are not needed can be removed this way)
+### 7. Remove unnecessary columns

+We can drop columns by name using the function select(-c()).
+In this case study, the latitude and longitude values are not needed.

 ```javascript
 all_trips <- all_trips %>%